 As much fun as it is to scroll through Instagram or TikTok, nothing can replace that warm, fuzzy feeling of curling up with a great book.
-And if you can learn something about skincare, health or beauty in the process?
+And if you can learn something about skincare in the process?
 Even better!

-That’s why I’ve created this list.
-These books do more than just look pretty on your bookshelf or coffee table—they’re actually full of useful tips, advice and recommendations to inspire changes in your daily routine.
+That’s why I created this guide.
+These skincare books do more than just look pretty on your bookshelf or coffee table—they’re actually full of useful tips, advice and recommendations to inspire changes in your daily routine.

-Whether you’re new to building a regimen, need help resolving a particular skin issue, or just want to learn more about ingredients, there’s something for everyone here.
-So keep scrolling to discover the best skincare, health and beauty books to add to your reading list or home library.
+Whether you’re new to caring for your skin, need help with a particular skin issue, or just want to learn more about ingredients, there’s something for everyone here.
+So keep scrolling to discover the best skincare books to add to your reading list or home library.

 Let’s Face It by Rio Viera-Newton

-If you’re feeling overwhelmed by all the skincare products out there—let alone how to use them—you’ll find Let’s Face It to be a handy companion.
-Written by New York magazine’s Rio Viera-Newton, it covers everything from common ingredients to creating the right routine for your skin.
-There are also tips on applying and layering skincare, how to tell if a product isn’t working, and more.
+If you’re feeling overwhelmed by all the skincare products out there—let alone how to use them—Let’s Face It can help.
+You might know Rio Viera-Newton from the Google Doc of her skincare routine that went viral back in 2017, or from the beauty editor job it led to at The Strategist.
+Just like her columns, this book cuts through the confusion with easy-to-understand advice and recommendations.
+She covers everything from common ingredients to creating the right routine for your skin type.
+There are also tips on applying and layering products and how to tell if a product isn’t working.

 Skincare Decoded by Victoria Fu and Gloria Lu

-For years, cosmetic chemists Victoria Fu and Gloria Lu have been sharing their knowledge on the Instagram account Chemist Confessions.
-Now, it’s been distilled into book form with Skincare Decoded.
-It’s an in-depth guide to superstar ingredients (from vitamin C to retinoids), plus how to decipher product labels and build a routine.
+For years, cosmetic chemists Victoria Fu and Gloria Lu have been decoding ingredients lists on the Instagram account Chemist Confessions.
+Now, their knowledge is distilled into book form with Skincare Decoded.
+It’s divided into three parts: Section One is their take on skincare fundamentals, Section Two is an in-depth guide to superstar ingredients (from vitamin C to retinoids), and Section Three is about building a routine.
+Just like on Instagram, they also give guidance on how to read product labels and decipher marketing jargon.

 The Skincare Bible by Dr. Anjali Mahto

-The Skincare Bible is akin to a “skincare 101” course—it’s a dermatologist’s take on the most common skin complaints and how to deal with them.
-Dr. Anjali Mahto presents research-backed information on everything from acne to rosacea, explaining what to realistically expect from her recommended products and in-office procedures.
-She also tackles common questions about sun protection, hormones, anti-aging treatments and vitamin D.
+The Skincare Bible is the next best thing to an appointment with Dr. Anjali Mahto, a cosmetic dermatologist who specializes in treating acne, scarring, rosacea, and signs of aging.
+In this book, she walks us through the most common skin complaints and presents research-backed suggestions on how to deal with them.
+There’s information on everything from large pores to hyperpigmentation, plus what to realistically expect from topical products and in-office procedures.
+She also tackles questions about sun protection, vitamin D, hormones, and anti-aging treatments.